bohdaq/rust-web-server/README.md

 If you want to build rust-web-server on your own, make sure you have [Rust installed](https://www.rust-lang.org/tools/install).

+Minimum rust version is 1.64, as I'm testing on this specific version.
+However, if needed you may try to build rws on your own using older version using the _--ignore-rust-version_ flag.

 > $ cargo build --release
 >
 > $ cd target/release